charleskelley/comps/doc/source/roadmap.rst

 .. topic:: Comps package core objective

-   Provide an opinionated package to support fundamental techniques, frameworks, models, and visualizations used for advanced data comparison
+   Provide an opinionated package to support fundamental techniques, frameworks, models, and visualizations used for comparative and causal analysis

 ======
 Vision